 The first textbook I picked up was minna no nihongo.
 Back then I had no idea what I was doing and just picked up the most common suggestion I could find.
 Ordered it conveniently at amazon and when it arrived the next day in my mailbox it was a big surprise: The whole darn thing was written in Japanese.
 And mind you I barely managed Hiragana back then not to speak of any grammar.
 I mean it was my intention to learn all that with this textbook.
 Sorry if I were a little too demanding.

 What I didn’t know when I picked up minna no nihongo was that the main textbook is completely in Japanese.
 You need to order a second accompanying book with translations and grammar notes which is available in most languages.
 I know it’s been my fault but they really could have communicated this a little better.
 The fact that you actually need to buy two books so that you can use it.
-That wasn’t the best possible start minna no nihongo and I could’ve had so we were already off with a rocky start in our relationship.
+That wasn’t the best possible start minna no nihongo and I could’ve had so we were already off to a rocky start in our relationship.

 But I still gave it a try, I wanted to learn Japanese after all, right.
-The grammatical explanations were not bad bad everything was a little stiff in my opinion.
-Teaching Japanese is treated as serious business in this textbook.
+The grammatical explanations were not bad everything was a little stiff in my opinion.
+Teaching Japanese is treated as a serious business in this textbook.
 When you can just explain something in a simple manner without having to dig deep into the world of grammatical terms, why do so?
-After all simplicity is king.
+After all, simplicity is king.